khalid-hussain/shaheen/chap4.md

 The access to this room was through two doors that opened into Abu Dawood's room.
 It also comprised a huge balcony facing the patio.
-On the right side of Abu Dawood's room was a small cabin where his coach man was recuperating and on its left side were the room of Badr bin Mughira and Bashir Bin Hassan.
+On the right side of Abu Dawood's room was a small cabin where his coach man was recuperating and on its left side were the room of Badr bin Mughira and Bashir bin Hassan.
 Further down were lodges of the army officers.

 During the day, Badr bin Mughira would hardly find the time to sit with Abu Dawood.
 Early morning, he would set out on his horse to supervise the border check posts.
-Sometimes, he would stay out during the night too, but, in his absence, Bashir Bin Hassan would carry out the duties of Abu Dawood's hospitality.
+Sometimes, he would stay out during the night too, but, in his absence, Bashir bin Hassan would carry out the duties of Abu Dawood's hospitality.
 Not only was Bashir an excellent physician, but he was also a scholar par excellence too.
 However, he too was quite impressed by Abu Dawood's command over history, philosophy and other sciences.
 During the day,